Cartocite/osmada/README.md

 Introduction
 ------------
 OSMADA is a component to help monitor changes to OSM data.
-Unlike most QA Tools that are based on monitoring changesets, OSMADA is designed to help monitor changes to specific data, for instance the shops and restaurants of your city.
+Unlike most QA Tools that are based on monitoring changesets, OSMADA is designed to help monitor changes to data you're interested in, for instance the shops and restaurants of your city.

 OSMADA reads and analyzes the result of
 [Overpass Augmented Diff](https://wiki.openstreetmap.org/wiki/Overpass_API/Augmented_Diffs)